-University of Maryland Medical System consists of the University of Maryland Hospital, the University of Maryland Greenebaum Cancer Center, University of Maryland Rehabilitation & Orthopaedics Institute formerly known as The James Lawrence Kernan Hospital, the University Specialty Hospital, the R Adams Cowley Shock Trauma Center, University of Maryland Medical Center Midtown Campus and Baltimore Washington Medical Center.
+University of Maryland Medical System consists of the University of Maryland Hospital, the University of Maryland Greenebaum Cancer Center, University of Maryland Rehabilitation & Orthopaedics Institute, the R Adams Cowley Shock Trauma Center, University of Maryland Medical Center Midtown Campus and Baltimore Washington Medical Center.
 The Medical System is unique among major medical centers as it is a private health network caring for patients from the local community as well as those from every part of the state and region.
 It is the hub of an emergency medical transport system that effectively makes this large, inner city hospital a part of every small town in the area.
 It is an academic medical center affiliated with one of the oldest medical schools in America, a nationally known research institution working side-by-side with a highly respected patient care facility.

 The University of Maryland Medical Center